ifce-prof-thiago/mestrado-ufersa/artigo/Guia Metodológico.md

 **String de Busca:**

 ```
-("active learning" OR "problem-based learning" OR "flipped classroom" OR "project-based learning" OR "peer instruction" OR "student-centered learning")
+("active learning" OR "problem-based learning" OR "flipped classroom" OR "project-based learning" OR "student-centered learning")
 AND
 (education OR teaching OR learning)
 AND
-(impact OR effect OR outcome OR effectiveness OR engagement OR "critical thinking")
+(impact OR outcome OR effectiveness OR engagement OR "critical thinking")
 ```

 **Coleta de Dados:**